apple/swift-migration-guide/README.md

 # The Swift Concurrency Migration Guide

-This repository contains the source for *The Swift Concurrency Migration Guide*, which is built using [Swift-DocC][docc].
+This repository contains the source for [The Swift Concurrency Migration Guide][scmg], which is built using [Swift-DocC][docc].

 ## Contributing